crystal-lang/rfcs/text/0019-immutable-env.md

 configure their application by reading from `ENV`.
 The current RFC breaks that scenario, or makes it much more complex

+Testing `ENV` itself in the stdlib spec suite is challenging.
+Maybe we could compile an additional program (once), then each test would call it with a custom environment and a list of operations to execute and assert the output.

 # Rationale and alternatives